vlsergey/seccookie/README.template.md

-# seccookie
+# Secure Cookie Library
-Java library for security cookies, client-side pieces of data protected from reading and modifications with strong cryptography
+Java library for security cookies, client-side pieces of data protected from reading and modifications by client with strong cryptography